BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Should I take a siesta?**

+It has been unusually hot for the last couple of days.
+The heat belt up in my office by the mid afternoon making it very difficult to work.
+I found myself almost involuntarily taking a snooze.
+It turned out to work rather well I regained consciousness in time for dinner, and then felt wide-awake through the evening and was able to more than catch up.

+I wonder if this is a better work pattern even when the temperature returns to normal.
+I don’t think I’m particularly unusual in finding the period directly after lunch to be not especially productive.
+I try to schedule unavoidable but not especially demanding work for that time of the day. but maybe it would be better to suggest give up on it altogether.
+A mid afternoon snooze is a very pleasant experience.
+Forcing myself to do rewarding work whilst not in the mood is not.

+This is a course not a tremendous radical idea in any countries around the world. countries where having a siesta is normal don’t seem to be doing too badly.

+The biggest problem is, and I’m a bit shame faced about this, I don’t think my fellow workers customers and suppliers would appreciate not being able to get in touch with me for a big chunk of the normal working day. nonetheless, I think I’m going to give it a try.

 #### **Flow State**

 Last night I sat down to clear a few emails that I found myself pussy in a solid two hours of focus and productive work concentrating mainly on my top priorities.
 I was in that state that is called “flow“ where working seems to be not so much effort free as Something that it would require effort to stop.